About the Program

 Anne Nesbet, Associate Professor.
 Culture, film studies, Slavic languages, early Soviet culture, Sergei Eisenstein, silent film, Soviet film, GDR history, children's literature and Stalinism, the Soviet Union, American minority movements.

-Irina Paperno, Professor.
+Irina Paperno, Professor Emerita, Professor of the Graduate School, Advisory Committee Chair.
 Russian language and literature, intellectual history.

 Harsha Ram, Associate Professor.
 Russian and European romanticism and modernism, Russian and European avant-gardes, Russian, European, Near Eastern and South Asian poetic traditions, Indian literature, Italian literature, Georgian history and literature, theories of world literature, literary theory, comparative poetics, genre theory, literary history, comparative modernisms and modernities, vernacular and high culture, cultural and political history of Russia-Eurasia and the Caucasus, postcolonial studies, theories of nationalism, imperialism and cosmopolitanism, the city and literature .